otcova/paperbit/book/src/setup/webpack.md

 ## Next Steps

 Now we have a place to start coding and develop our ideas.
-To learn how Paperbit works go to the next section: [Getting started]()
+To learn how Paperbit works go to the next section: [Core Concepts](./../core_concepts.md)